jle034/rshell/grep/README.md

 ```

 You could also save yourself some trouble by searching through the directory instead of typing out each individual file.
+We will be talking about grep options in a bit more detail later, but here is just an introduction to one of the many options.
 You can recursively search through a directory by including the ‘-r’ option as follows:

 ```